freqtrade/freqtrade/docs/docker_quickstart.md

     start "" "C:\Program Files\Docker\Docker\Docker Desktop.exe"
     ```

+!!!
+Warning
+    Due to the above, we do not recommend the usage of docker on windows for production setups, but only for experimentation, datadownload and backtesting.
+    Best use a linux-VPS for running freqtrade reliably.

 ## Plotting with docker-compose

 Commands `freqtrade plot-profit` and `freqtrade plot-dataframe` ([Documentation](plotting.md)) are available by changing the image to `*_plot` in your docker-compose.yml file.